arbor-sim/arbor/doc/python/morphology.rst

 .. py:class:: neuroml

-    A :class:`neuroml` object represent NeuroML documents, and provides methods for the identification and translation of morphology data.
+    A :class:`neuroml` object represents NeuroML documents, and provides methods for the identification and translation of morphology data.

-    An implementation limitation restricts valid segment id values to those which can be represented by an unsigned long long value.
+    An implementation limitation restricts valid segment id values to those that can be represented by an unsigned long long value.

     The ``allow_spherical_root`` optional parameter below, if set to true, will instruct the parser to